-We recently interviewed two industry leaders, Doreen Rumery, Laboratory Director, Artel, and Dr. Nathaniel Hentz, Director, Scientific Market Development, Artel, to talk about how labs can create a Pipetting Training Program to improve results.
+We recently interviewed two industry leaders, Doreen Rumery, Laboratory Director, Artel, and Dr. Nathaniel Hentz, Vice President, Artel, to talk about how labs can create a Pipetting Training Program to improve results.
 Artel and Clinical Lab Manager collaborated on this recent article, as published on Clinical Lab Manager.

 Q: From your experience, why do you think it is important to institute a training program?